 Offer them the chance to become an Ocean Hero with the Brighton Dolphin Project’s School Programme!

-Our interactive sessions are KS1 and KS2 students, teaching them about why we should care for our oceans, reduce plastic use, and discover all about our local marine megastars and their incredible adaptations.
+Our interactive sessions are aimed at KS1 and KS2 students, teaching them about why we should care for our oceans, reduce plastic use, and discover all about our local marine megastars and their incredible adaptations.

 The Brighton Dolphin Project has designed workshops that take students on an underwater adventure with us, meeting seals, dolphins, seabirds and other local wildlife.
 Along the way, we will be diving into the depths of the ocean to discover more about the amazing world that these creatures call home, the threats they face and why we need to protect them!